 Miss S Makepeace

 - The challenges facing the environment?

-- Understanding the concept of place?
+- Understanding the concept of place?The pressures and

-- The pressures and opportunities of
+- The pressures and opportunities of populations?

-- populations? • The impact of natural
+- The impact of natural hazards on society?

-- hazards on society?Fieldwork and
+- Fieldwork and research?

 - Conservation

 - Travel and Tourism

 - Meteorology and Climatology

 - Geomorphology

 - Hazard Management